syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Changing editors order in the group

+#### Using attribute

+#### Display attribute

 The order of the editors in the group can be changed by using attributes.
-You can set the order of data form items in group by using the `Order` property along with `GroupName` property in display attribute.
+You can set the order of data form items in group by using the `Order` property along with `GroupName` property in `Display` attribute.

 {% tabs %}
 {% highlight C# %}